Dirar ibn al-Azwar: Conquest of Africa

-Siege of Bahnasa city
+Siege of Bahnasa City

-After the victory in Darishkur, the Byzantine Sudanese forces flee to Bahnasa town and locked the gates, which then followed by the Muslims besiege the town, as the enemy were reinforced by an arrival of 50,000 according to the report of al-Maqqari.
-The siege dragged for months, until Khalid ibn al Walid commanded Zubayr ibn al-Awwam, Dhiraar ibn al-Azwar and other commanders to intensify the siege and assign them to lead around 10,000 Companions of the Prophet, with 70 among them were veterans of battle of Badr.
-They besiege the city for 4 months as Dhiraar leading 200 horsemen, while Zubayr ibn Al-Awwam lead 300 horsemen, while the other commanders such as Miqdad, Abdullah ibn Umar and Uqba ibn Amir al-Juhani leading similar number with Dhiraar with each command 200 horsemen. the Byzantines and their Copt allies showering the Rashidun army with arrows and stones, until the Rashidun overcame the defenders, as Dhiraar, the first emerge, came out from the battle with his entire body stained in blood, while confessed he personally killed around 160 Byzantine soldiers during the battle.
-Muslim army managed to breach the gate and storming the city and forcing surrender to the inhabitant.
-According to chronicles, the siege of Bahnasa were so fierce that in this battle alone, 5,000 Companions of the prophet (Sahabah) were perished during this battle, as the thousands of their tombs were still can be seen in the modern day.
+After the Rashidun victory in Darishkur, the Byzantine Sudanese forces fled to Bahnasa and locked the gates.
+The Muslims soon besieged the town as the Byzantine side was reinforced by an arrival of 50,000, according to the report of al-Maqqari.
+The siege dragged for months, until Khalid ibn al-Walid commanded Zubayr ibn al-Awwam, Dhiraar ibn al-Azwar and other commanders to intensify the siege, assigning them to lead around 10,000 Companions of the Prophet, with 70 among them being veterans of the battle of Badr.
+They besieged the city for 4 months as Dhiraar led 200 horsemen, Zubayr ibn al-Awwam led 300 horsemen, while the other commanders such as Miqdad, Abdullah ibn Umar and Uqba ibn Amir al-Juhani led similar numbers to Dhiraar, each commanding 200 horsemen.
+The Byzantines and their Copt allies showered the Rashidun army with arrows and stones until the Rashidun overcame the defenders.
+The Rashidun army managed to breach the gate, storm the city, and force the surrender of the inhabitants.
+Dhiraar, the first to emerge, came out of the battle with his entire body stained with blood, confessing that he personally killed around 160 Byzantine soldiers during the battle.
+According to chronicles, the siege of Bahnasa was so fierce that in this battle alone, 5,000 Companions of the prophet perished; thousands of their tombs can still be seen in the modern day.